Finding Probability In Exercises 47–56, find the indicated probab... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The goal is to find the probability that the standard normal variable Z is less than -1.11, denoted as P(z < -1.11).
-The standard normal distribution has a mean of 0 and a standard deviation of 1.
+The goal is to find the probability that the standard normal variable z falls between -0.89 and 0.
+This involves using the standard normal distribution, which has a mean of 0 and a standard deviation of 1.

-Step 2: Recall that the standard normal distribution is symmetric, and probabilities can be found using a Z-table or technology (e.g., statistical software or a calculator).
-The Z-table provides cumulative probabilities for Z-values.
+Step 2: Recall that the standard normal distribution table (or z-table) provides the cumulative probability from the far left of the distribution up to a given z-value.
+Alternatively, technology such as a graphing calculator or statistical software can be used to find probabilities.

-Step 3: Locate the Z-value of -1.11 in the Z-table.
-The table will give the cumulative probability for Z-values less than -1.11.
-If using technology, input the Z-value into the software or calculator to find the cumulative probability.
+Step 3: Break the problem into two parts.
+First, find the cumulative probability for z = 0.
+From the properties of the standard normal distribution, the cumulative probability for z = 0 is 0.5 (since it is the mean of the distribution).

 Verified video answer for a similar problem: